cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 !!! warning "Caching of Vault secrets"

     Note that all `VAULT[...]` invocations cache the retrieved secrets on a per-path basis by default.
+Caching happens within a single task execution and is not shared between several tasks using the same secret.

     To disable caching, use `VAULT_NOCACHE[...]` instead of `VAULT[...]`.